How to Fix the Omegle “Error connecting to server. Please try again.”

 ipconfig /flushdns

-- Type in “exit” in the command prompt, press “enter,” and restart your computer once you run these commands.
-Check to see whether the “no internet, secured” issue still occurs.
+1. Type in “exit” in the command prompt, press “enter,” and restart your computer once you run these commands.
+Check whether the “error connecting to server” Omegle issue still occurs.

 Omegle errors could be caused by a server error on Omegle’s end.
 If that’s the case, fixing it may be beyond the scope of the user.
 The best action is to contact Omegle and determine whether they have a maintenance issue or their service is down.
 While this is a rare occurrence, it is feasible.